-WordPerfect for DOS will run on any modern Windows-based computer, but it may require one of the two systems listed immediately above.
-If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed so that WP can run in a window, rather than in one of the systems listed immediately above.
+WordPerfect for DOS will run on any modern Windows-based computer, but it may require one of the two special systems mentioned immediately above.
+If you use WordPerfect for DOS for your daily work, you should try to buy a computer with 32-bit Windows installed so that WP can run in a window, rather than in one of the systems mentioned above.
 You may need to search for a vendor who supplies such machines (start with Lenovo).

-This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7 and Windows 8.
+This site provides methods for running WordPerfect for DOS on 64-bit versions of Windows, including Windows 7, 8, and 10.
 This site recommends that you use one of two special systems devised for this site that make this possible: either the new vDos-based vDosWP system or the older DOSBox-based WP-64 system.
 Information about other methods of running WordPerfect for DOS under 64-bit Windows may also be found on this site.

 Note: It makes absolutely no difference whether you have a Pro or Basic or Home or Ultimate or Enterprise or any other specific subtype of Windows XP, Vista, or Windows 7, 8, or 10; WordPerfect for DOS will run equally well on Pro, Basic, Home, or any other variety of Windows.
 However, it is far more trouble to run WordPerfect for DOS on 64-bit versions of Windows than on 32-bit versions.

 This site provides methods for running WordPerfect for DOS on Macintosh computers.
 You do not have to give up WordPerfect for DOS if you switch to a Mac.
 See this site's new vDosWP for the Mac method for running WordPerfect for DOS under OS X.